abdullahabbasitest/alifiya-site/memory-bank/progress.md

 - Simplified Contact section by removing the contact form
 - Fixed navigation buttons in Hero section to properly scroll to target sections
 - Improved button styling and user interaction cues
+- Added Testimonials section with a space-efficient carousel design

 ## Blockers
 - None currently identified